u17194907425/artifact/guides/artifact-beginners-guide.md

 ### Combat Phase

 The Combat Phase is where all the damage is calculated for the cards and towers on a specific lane.
 If a creature or a hero was destroyed, Gold is earned by a respective player.
+This is where a win condition may be triggered.

 ### Win Condition

 A player wins a game when either of the two happens:

 * two opponent's towers are destroyed.
 * the opponent's Ancient is destroyed.
+Ancient is exposed in place of a destroyed tower.

 ## Cards